sandond77/bamazon/README.md

 3. Add to Inventory
 4. Add New Product

-At the end of each function, the user will be prompted to return to the main menu so that they can perform additional actions.
+At the end of each function, the user will be prompted to return to the main menu if they can perform additional actions.

-#### View Products for Sale
+### View Products for Sale
 Selection of this option will provide the user with a table containing items for sale and their stock levels.

-#### View Low Inventory
+### View Low Inventory
 Selection of this option will provide the user with a table containing items that are low stock (having less than 5 units remaining).
 If there are no stock items, then another message will appearing stating that nothing is low.

-#### Add to Inventory
+### Add to Inventory
 Selection of this option will provide the user with a table containing items for sale and their stock levels.

 Two prompts will then appear asking for: